Marlins beat Mets 5-2 behind Cooper, De La Cruz - NewsBreak

-NEW YORK (AP) — Garrett Cooper hit a two-run homer off the right field foul pole and Bryan De La Cruz doubled three times as the Miami Marlins beat the New York Mets 5-2 Friday night for their seventh win in nine games.
-Pablo López (6-4) allowed one...
+NEW YORK (AP) -- Garrett Cooper hit a two-run homer off the right field foul pole and Bryan De La Cruz doubled three times as the Miami Marlins beat the New York Mets 5-2 Friday night for their seventh win in nine games.
+Pablo Lopez (6-4) allowed one run...

-ST. LOUIS (AP) — Albert Pujols and rookie Nolan Gorman hit solo home runs and St. Louis Cardinals ended Los Angeles’ seven-game winning, beating the Dodgers 7-6 Tuesday night The teams squared off for the first time this season.
-Their last matchup came in last season’s NL wild-card game, when Chris Turner hit a two-run, walk-off homer off Alex Reyes for a 3-1 victory.
-Andrew Knizner drove in three runs on three singles as St. Louis won its third straight.
-Trea Turner had a two-run homer and single, and scored three runs for the Dodgers.
-Freddie Freeman added a solo homer, two singles and an RBI double.
+KANSAS CITY, Mo.
+(AP) — Miguel Cabrera drove in the tying and go-ahead runs, matching Ted Williams for 14th place on the career RBI list, and the Detroit Tigers rallied past the Kansas City Royals 7-5 on Tuesday night to snap a four-game skid.
+Cabrera’s sacrifice fly in the fifth inning made it 3-3, and he had an RBI grounder for the Tigers’ first run in a four-run seventh.
+He equaled Williams with 1,838 RBIs.
+Later in the seventh, Cabrera stole third and scored on a wild throw by catcher MJ Melendez.
+It was just his second stolen base in the past seven seasons, and his first since Sept.
+11, 2020, also a steal of third.
+The Royals committed three errors in the seventh behind Jose Cuas (2-1), who allowed four runs, only one of them earned.
+Kansas City had four errors overall — two by shortstop Bobby Witt Jr. — as its three-game winning streak ended.

 Comments / 0